The Lesley H. and William L. Collins College of Professional StudiesQueens Campus

 According to the Bureau of Labor Statistics, employment in the computer security field is rapidly growing.
 Private and public employers are expected to add 286,600 new computer security jobs over the next ten years.

-Students gain the knowledge and skills to be information security managers, information assurance consultants and business security systems analysts.
+Cyber Security Systems for Business: information security managers, information assurance consultants and business security systems analysts.

 For more information about admission to this and other acclaimed undergraduate programs at St. John’s University, please visit Undergraduate Admission online.
 Or contact us directly at the campus of your choice: